Quickstart for Editors

 follow each work session.
 Read

-Workflow for Working in the Command Line (Terminal).We recommend bookmarking that documentation page, as encoding editors refer to it frequently.
+Workflow for Working in the Command Line (Terminal).We recommend bookmarking that documentation page and referring to it often, especially if you are picking up your encoding work after a period away from it.

-You can find additional documentation for beginning work with LEMDO in Chapter 2.
+You will find additional documentation for beginning your work with LEMDO in Chapter 2.
 Getting Started with LEMDO.

 Typical Workflow for Editors